Marine Mammals and Predators in Costa Rica

 Accommodations and Food

-* Please note that not every expedition has couples’ or singles accommodations available.
-Please call or email Earthwatch to check for availability prior to reserving your space(s) on the team.
+* Please note that not every expedition has couples’ or singles' accommodations available.
+Please call or email Earthwatch to check availability before reserving your space(s) on the team.

 SLEEPING

-* Earthwatch will honor each person’s assertion of gender identity, respectfully and without judgment.
+* Earthwatch will honor each person’s assertion of gender identity respectfully and without judgment.
 For both teen and adult teams, where logistics dictate single-sex accommodations or other facilities, participant placements will be made in accordance with the gender identity the participant specified on their Earthwatch Participant form and/or preferences indicated in discussions with Earthwatch.

 BATHROOMS

-For all teams, bathrooms are shared between 2–3 same-gender volunteers.
+Bathrooms are shared between 2–3 same-gender volunteers.
 Hot water showers and flush toilets are available.

 ELECTRICITY